jgbakke/MongoAI-Documentation/README.md

 Whenever you want to update your genetic properties, call this function.

 ```
-MongoAI.manager.PopulateProperties(this, geneticProperties, <name of this class>, <Number of Most Fit Individuals to fetch>, <mutation percent>, <crossover?>);
+MongoAI.manager.PopulateProperties(this, geneticProperties, <aiClassName>, <Number of Most Fit Individuals to fetch>, <mutation percent>, <crossover?>);
 ```

+aiClassName: This is a specific class of AI that is an instantation of the class passed by ```this```.
+If you want 2 types of AI to evolve to 2 different goals, and each AI uses the same base class, you would come up with different aiClassName values.
+For example, in the BoxDemo, if you also wanted it to work with circle, but wanted the circle to evolve to a different color, you could choose to use "Box" as the value for the aiClassName for boxes and "Circle" for circles.
+Note that aiClassName does not need to be the name of a C# class in your project; aiClassName is only for identifying what type of AI this is.

-Number of chromosomes is how many will be retrieved.
+Number of Most Fit Individuals is how many will be retrieved.
 If you pick 5 for example, the 5 most fit individuals will be used in the Genetic Algorithm.
 1 of these 5 at random will be chosen, and another 1 will be crossed over with it.
 Therefore, your new chromosome could be made up of the 4th and 5th most fit individuals.

 Mutation percent: On a scale of 0 to 1, each gene may vary by up to this much percent.
 For example, if you have a property x at 10, and a mutation of 0.1f, mutation can change it at random anywhere from 9.0 to 11.0.